ernop/slay-the-spire-harness/README.md

  - cards that have multiple "versions" of sims, i.e. headbutt or any card that has targets, needs to specify targets somehow? so the AI can monte carlo over them.
  - fix tests to have standard format and test autodetection.
  - console application for testing
- - how to generally get a narrative account of a fight?  textmode StS

 Todos Done
  - unify status parameter - it means either "intensity" for things with fixed lengths like strength (permanent) or flame barrier status(1 round), or length, for things with fixed effects (vulnerable/weaken).
  - There is no reason for this to have two parameters; one which gets mapped is enough.
+ - base tests for finding best lines in simple fights
+ - how to generally get a narrative account of a fight?  textmode StS
+ - I should try out events to handle some of these really rare connections. i.e. no other status except PlatedArmor cares when a player takes attack damage; why should I call ApplyStatus on every status whenever that happens?
+And i don't just want to have cutouts directly in the damage code.